mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`Morph(element [, options])`:

-    Make a transformation to the given element.
+    Make a transformation to the given ``element``.
 It's called with the option ``style`` with an array holding the styles to change.
 It works with properties for size (``font-size``, ``border-width``, ...) and properties for color (``color``, ``background-color``, ...).